▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 As the breed is not recognized, no standard has yet been established for the Safari cat.
 But his genetic heritage makes him a tabby and exotic-looking cat.: its fur is reminiscent of a leopard.

 It is a Domestic cat large: first-generation hybrids can weigh up to 15 kg.
-However, size tends to decrease in subsequent generations, stabilizing around the 11 kilos for males and 8 kilos for females.
+But, size tends to decrease in subsequent generations, stabilizing around the 11 kilos for males and 8 kilos for females.

 Size and weight